Pacmed/ehr_ood_detection/README.md

 * For models, we usually distinguish the module and the model, i.e. `VAEModule` and `VAE`.
 The former implements the model's logic, the latter one defines interfaces to train and test it and compute certain metrics.

+* :bulb: To add new models, first add the following things in `models.info.py`:
+    * Add it somewhere in the model hierarchy so that it is included in `AVAILABLE_MODELS`
+    * Add the names of corresponding scoring functions in `AVAILABLE_SCORING_FUNCS`
+    * Add model and training parameters to `MODEL_PARAMS` and `TRAIN_PARAMS` respectively (if you haven't done hyperparameter search yet, add some placeholders here)
+    * For the hyperparameter search, add the search ranges to `PARAM_RANGES` and the number of trials to `NUM_EVALS`
+    * Finally import the class in `utils.model_init.py` and add it to the `MODEL_CLASSES` dictionary

 ### :triangular_ruler: Included Metrics